krille-chan/powerchat/README.md

 #### Parameters:

 * object.from: Who sent the message
-* object.type: Mostly "chat" ore "groupchat"
+* object.type: Mostly "chat" or "groupchat"
 * object.to: Who receives the message
 * object.body_text: The message text
 * object...